Fre-Ar/SE1/Requirements/use_cases.md

 - As an admin, I want to manage account access so that bots can be banned and access to moderators can be managed. §secondary: moderator and contributor§
 - As an admin, I want to block certain IPs so that I can prevent network-based attacks.

+## Primary
+- Visitors
+- Contributors
+- Moderators
+- Admins
 ## Secondary
+- See above

+## External
+- Historians, Libraries, etc, want the content on the platform to be accurate.
+- Legal Authorities want local law to apply (GDPR, copyright).

+## Hidden
+- Admins